 Not just a nanny

 Early childhood teachers in Singapore are widely stereotyped.
 Remarks such as “What do you need to study?
 Don’t you just change diapers?” or “Teaching children?
-So easy, just play with them!” are commonly head among those with a completely false view on what early childhood teachers do.
+So easy, just play with them!” is commonly heard among those with a completely false view of what early childhood teachers do.
 Perhaps the most common stereotype of childcare teachers is their roles as ‘nannies’ and their job simply consists of looking after the basic needs of the children.
-In fact, some parents still do not view childcare teachers as professional educators, due to the mentality that education official begins at Primary 1.
+In fact, some parents still do not view childcare teachers as professional educators, due to the mentality that education officially begins at Primary 1.

 While teachers do feed, change diapers and teach children their alphabets, they actually do so much more than that.

-Jasmine Teo, who teaches English, Phonics and Math at Leap SchoolHouse shares how early childhood educators do much more than just feeding, changing diapers and playing with children.
-She adds, “We learn about child psychology to understand the emotional ups and down of a child’s life; we learn about first aid so that we can deal with an emergency situation and we learn about brain development so that we can develop a child’s cognitive abilities.”
+Jasmine Teo, who teaches English, Phonics and Maths at LEAP SchoolHouse shares how early childhood educators do much more than just feeding, changing diapers and playing with children.
+She adds, “We learn about child psychology to understand the emotional ups and downs of a child’s life; we learn about first aid so that we can deal with an emergency situation and we learn about brain development so that we can develop a child’s cognitive abilities.”

 More than just child’s play

 Contrary to popular belief, a childcare teacher’s job is not as easy as ABC.
 Looking after children can be physically exhausting.
 What many people and parents do not see is the work these teachers do behind the scenes.

 First, teachers have to be super ‘multi-taskers’.
 They not only need to plan and carry out lessons, they also have to observe the different developmental areas of a child, monitor their progress towards meeting their developmental needs, meet with parents, and consolidate progress reports and portfolios.
 This is excluding preparation for the year-end graduation ceremony and concert.